Working at a Health Tech Startup: How Does It Differ from Outsourcing?

 Outsourcing

-There's constant pressure to ship fast and move to the next project.
+There's constant pressure to ship and move on.
 Code quality suffers because:

 - Clients prioritize features over architecture

-- There's no long-term maintenance incentive — someone else will maintain it
+- No maintenance incentive: someone else inherits it

 - Budgets are fixed, so refactoring is seen as waste

-I've shipped code I wasn't proud of because the project budget didn't allow for proper architecture.
+I've shipped code I wasn't proud of because the budget didn't allow for proper architecture.

 Product Company

-At Jio Health, I maintain code I wrote 5 years ago.
-This changes your mindset entirely:
+At Jio Health I maintain code I wrote 5 years ago.
+That changes how you work:

-- You write code knowing future-you will debug it
+- You write code knowing you'll debug it later

 - You invest in testing because production bugs affect real patients

-- You refactor proactively because technical debt compounds
+- You refactor early because technical debt compounds

 - Code reviews are thorough because everyone shares ownership

-Verdict: Product companies foster better engineering practices because you live with the consequences of your decisions.
+Verdict: Product companies build better habits because you live with your decisions.

 Outsourcing

-Deadlines are external and often rigid.
+Deadlines are external and rigid.
 When a client demo is on Friday, you work late.
-When multiple projects overlap, you context-switch constantly.
-I experienced periods of sustained crunch at Savvycom.
+When projects overlap, you switch context constantly.
+I went through stretches of crunch at Savvycom.

 Product Company

-That said, healthcare has its own pressure.
+Healthcare has its own pressure.
 When the telemedicine platform goes down, patients can't see their doctors.
-Production incidents are stressful in a way that outsourcing rarely is.
+Production incidents are stressful in a way outsourcing rarely is.

-Verdict: Product companies generally offer better balance, but critical production issues can be more stressful.
+Verdict: Product companies offer better balance, but production incidents can be more stressful.

 Career Growth